-Such folks have tremendous conviction that small caps cannot go wrong for the following seemingly logical reasons: one, small caps are under-researched and hence underpriced.
-Two, small caps are riskier and therefore should deliver more.
+Such folks have tremendous conviction that small caps cannot go wrong for the following seemingly logical reasons: one, small cap companies are under-researched and hence underpriced.
+Two, small cap companies are riskier and therefore should deliver more.
 Three, low base effect works beautifully to produce multi-baggers.

 Sorry, but small-cap stocks are, well, stocks.
 The above points do not provide them any fillip unless they pass through every sound filter that applies to all stocks.
 And some filters apply more for small caps.
 For example, your entry price can really be the make or break for your small cap stock’s return.
 This may not always be the case with larger stocks.

 Two, the profits you see on books is never the profit you really get with small caps.
 When liquidity dries up, it does so in no time, leaving a yawning gap between what you thought was your profit versus what you really make.